Degaussing: An Introduction

 Most professionals and engineers agree that a conveyor transport degausser, which allows the user to place the magnetic media on a small belt, which in turn passes the media through or over the degaussing coils at a constant speed, assures the most uniform process.
 Custom-designed degaussers can assist with the specialist needs of bulk operators with belt feed conveyors; collection hoppers are available to deal with tapes, disks and reels, all helping in making the operation effective & efficient.

 Effective degaussing is very much a performance factor of the machine and generally passing the media through the field twice does not improve the effectiveness.
 If however the media is rotated by 90 degrees, some improvement can be achieved.
-VS Security Products have developed an eraser employing "state of the art" technology that uses a rotating coil technique.
-The media passes on a variable speed conveyor belt through a field, generated by two powerful coils, which are rotating, one above the media, the other beneath it.
+We have developed an eraser employing “state of the art” technology that uses a rotating coil technique.

 With the ever-increasing demand to fit more & more data on smaller media, there is now a requirement that can be more important than absolute erasure.
 That is consistency of erasure.

-It is widely understood that data at a high packing density stored on magnetic media is easier to erase than lower density data.
 The data signal to noise ratios, bit-to-bit phase relationships, amplitude variations all become more critical and require more sophisticated electronics to ensure valid error free data recovery.
 Variations of magnetic flux, remaining from a poor erasure cycle, will make data recovery more difficult and will result in increasing errors.

 Detailed Benefits of Degaussers